 It must be emphasized that the only avenue of review of the specified pretrial ruling permitted under a rule 11(a)(2) conditional plea is an appeal, which must be brought in compliance with Fed.R.App.P.
 4(b).
 Relief via 28 U.S.C. §2255 is not available for this purpose.
+The Supreme Court has held that certain kinds of

 The Supreme Court has held that certain kinds of constitutional objections may be raised after a plea of guilty.
 Menna v.
 New York, 423 U.S. 61 (1975) (double jeopardy violation); Blackledge v.
 Perry, 417 U.S. 21 (1974) (due process violation by charge enhancement following defendant's exercise of right to trial de novo).
 Subdivision 11(a)(2) has no application to such situations, and should not be interpreted as either broadening or narrowing the Menna-Blackledge doctrine or as establishing procedures for its application.
+Note to Subdivision (h).
+Subdivision (h) makes clear